 Looking for a special gift for someone?

-The LWWA Board of Directors has recently completed the development of the most ambitious Strategic Plan in its history.
+The LWA Board of Directors has recently completed the development of the most ambitious Strategic Plan in its history.

 Highlights of the plan include: